Updated on 2025-03-28 GMT+08:00

 Prerequisites

-1. Before creating a file system, ensure that a VPC is available.
+1. Before creating an SFS Turbo, file system, ensure that a VPC is available.

 If no VPC is available, create one by referring to section "Creating a VPC" in the Virtual Private Cloud User Guide.

-2. Before creating a file system, ensure that ECSs are available and reside within the created VPC.
+2. Before creating an SFS Turbo file system, ensure that ECSs are available and are in the created VPC.

 If no ECS is available, create an ECS by referring to "Creating an ECS" in the Elastic Cloud Server User Guide.